Graduate students wishing to return to the university must contact the School of Graduate Studies and Research for specific

 Undergraduate students not in academic good standing (regardless of whether the student was dismissed by the university or voluntarily withdrew) must submit an online application for re-enrollment consideration.

 Undergraduate students who have been involuntarily withdrawn from the university must submit a request for re-enrollment to the vice president for Student Affairs prior to completing the Application for Re-enrollment.

 An application can be obtained by:

-Readmitted students who have not been enrolled for two years or more may petition their college dean for application of the Cancelled Semester Policy, which provides for cancellation from the cumulative record of the effects of one semester below a GPA of 2.0.
-Students who have been separated from the university for two consecutive calendar years may petition their college dean to return under the Fresh Start Policy.
+Re-enrolled students who have not been enrolled for two calendar years (24 consecutive months) or more may petition their college dean for application of the Cancelled Semester Policy, which provides for cancellation from the cumulative record of the effects of one semester below a GPA of 2.0.
+Students who have been separated from the university for two calendar years (24 consecutive months) may petition their college dean to return under the Fresh Start Policy.
 Students must pay fees and attend classes before a designated semester will be cancelled or the Fresh Start Policy will take effect.
 See the Academic Policies section in the Undergraduate Catalog for more information on these policies.

-Once the application for readmission has been approved, the student will be sent instructions on how and when to register.
+Once the Application for Re-enrollment has been approved, the student will be sent instructions on how and when to register.

 Students re-enrolled to IUP are encouraged to complete the Free Application for Federal Student Aid (FAFSA) to determine financial aid eligibility.

 Financial aid eligibility will be based on financial need, as determined by the FAFSA application, and on prior academic record.